-Market orders allow traders to sell or buy cryptocurrencies at the current market price, with immediate effect.
+With immediate effect, market orders allow traders to sell or buy cryptocurrencies at the current market price.

-In market orders, cryptocurrencies trade at whatever the market price is, while in limit orders, a trade occurs when the market price reaches the limit price.
+In market orders, cryptocurrencies trade at the market price, while in limit orders, a trade occurs when the market price reaches the limit price.

 Market orders implement immediately, while limit orders do not execute instantly.

-Another significant difference between market orders and limit orders is that the latter implements only when the order gets to the set amount.
-Market orders may be partly filled at different prices and are often outlined in the fills panel.
+Another significant difference between market and limit orders is that the latter implements only when the order gets to the set amount.
+As a result, market orders may be partly filled at different prices and are often outlined in the fills panel.
 On the other hand, limit orders are contained in the order books.

 When Do You Use Market Orders?

-You may use market orders when you want your order to be implemented quickly, and you do not mind the available market price.
-Market orders are also the best to use when selling a small number of cryptocurrencies.
+You may use market orders when you want your order to be implemented quickly and do not mind the available market price.
+Market orders are also the best to use when selling several cryptocurrencies.

-Use market orders when selling a highly liquid stock with a limited bid-ask spread.
-Bid-ask spread is the difference between the highest price that a buyer is willing to give for the cryptocurrency and the lowest price that a seller is ready to take for the cryptocurrency.
+Use market orders when selling a highly liquid stock with a limit bid-ask spread.
+Bid-ask spread is the difference between the highest price a buyer is willing to give for the cryptocurrency and the lowest price a seller is ready to take for the cryptocurrency.

 Stop Orders Vs. Limit Orders

-A stop order is an order where there is a set specified price as a stop price.
-When the stock reaches the future price, transaction request triggers, and executes.
+A stop order is an order with a set specified price stop price.
+The transaction request triggers and executes when the stock reaches the future price.
 There are three known types of stop orders: stop limit, stop market, and stop loss.

 A stop-limit order implements a crypto transaction at a specific set price or a better price.
 In contrast, a stop market order performs an order only to a particular set amount.
-A stop-loss order triggers when the cryptocurrencies fall in price, and the cryptocurrencies liquidate to avoid the loss.
+Finally, a stop-loss order triggers when the cryptocurrencies fall in price, and the cryptocurrencies liquidate to avoid loss.

-One notable difference between a stop order and a limit order is that a stop order transaction is not available to the market unless a request is triggered.
+One notable difference between a stop order and a limit order is that a stop order transaction is unavailable to the market unless a request is triggered.
 In contrast, the limit order transaction is visible to the whole cryptocurrency market to the stop order.

-Limit orders do not implement unless the market price reaches the specified amount, while short term fluctuations can trigger stop orders.
-Stop orders trade if the price moves beyond the set price, while Limit orders trade when the market price is equal or better than the set price.
+Limit orders do not implement unless the market price reaches the specified amount, while short-term fluctuations can trigger stop orders.
+Stop orders trade if the price moves beyond the set price, while Limit orders trade when the market price is equal to or better than the set price.